 With a weak grip, your right hand is turned on top of the golf club, so that the V actually points left of center, toward your left ear or beyond.

 This grip is often used by players who want to hit a fade.
 A weak grip usually promotes an outside-to-inside swing path and left-to-right (fade) ballflight.

 Often, golfers who use a weak grip will have more face rotation through impact than will a player with a strong grip.

 - This grip could help a golfer neutralize an extreme inside-out swing path.
-Anybody who needs emergency hooking medicine should see a doctor first, then try out a weak grip.

 - Over the generations, there haven’t been many great players who used a weak grip.
 The trend among low handicap and professional golfers in recent years has actually been toward a stronger grip, which can allow them to hit their irons longer distances than players who use a weak or neutral grip.